Chichijima: 1862–1941

-On 17 January 1862, a Tokugawa Shogunate ship entered a harbor at Chichijima and officially proclaimed Japanese sovereignty over the Ogasawara Islands.
-Japanese immigrants were introduced from Hachijōjima under the direction of the Tokugawa Shogunate.
-Forty members of the Savory colony were allowed to stay on the island.
+Ethnic Japanese gradually outnumbered descendants of the first wave of settlers, whom they referred to as Oubeikei (or Ōbeikei; literally "Westerners").
+A unique mixed language, Bonin English, emerged on Chichijima, combining elements of Japanese with English and Hawaiian.

 Following the Meiji restoration, a group of 37 Japanese colonists arrived on the island under the sponsorship of the Japanese Home Ministry in March 1876.
-The island was officially incorporated into Tokyo Metropolis on 28 October 1880.
-Emperor Hirohito made an official visit to the island in 1927, aboard the battleship Yamashiro.
+The island was officially administered by Tokyo Metropolis on 28 October 1880.

+A small naval base was established on Chichijima in 1914.
+Emperor Hirohito made an official visit in 1927, aboard the battleship Yamashiro.